edithriot/-TCL-Learning-for-Synthesis-Timing-Analysis-Open-Source-Tools-/README.md

-# TCL-Learning-for-Synthesis-Timing-Analysis-Open-Source-Tools
+# TCL Learning for Synthesis & Timing Analysis using Open-Source Tools

 This repository documents my TCL scripting journey for synthesis and timing analysis using open-source tools like Yosys and OpenTimer on Ubuntu.
-It includes insights from the VLSI System Design (VSD) TCL Workshop and shares scripts, notes, and practical experiences in digital design automation.
+It includes insights gained from the VLSI System Design (VSD) TCL Workshop, along with my personal scripts, notes, and practical experiences in digital design automation.

-## DAY 1, I have Setup the Lab
+## Day 1 — Lab Setup & Introduction to TCL

 Today, is a fun starting and I have learning the basics of TCL,

-TCL is abbrevated as Tool Command Language

 TCL (Tool Command Language) is a high-level scripting language created by John Ousterhout in the late 1980s.

-Usage: TCL is used to scripting and automation in VLSI Industries and config the tools.
+TCL acts as a “glue language” between tools, enabling flexible and efficient automation across design stages.

 ## Advantages of Using TCL in EDA
 1. Automates repetitive design steps.